WizardGoodwin/react-blog/README.md

 Unregistered user can view posts list on page `/posts`, clicking on the post title he will go to the page of a <br>
 separate post and can view comments list for that post.
 He can't add new posts or comments.
-When he tries to view <br> the list of registered users at `/users`, he he will be redirected to the sign in page.
+When he tries to view <br> the list of registered users at `/users`, he will be redirected to the sign in page.

 There are 5 registered users.
 For demonstration purposes, you can go under any of them or register new.